 We next use regression analysis to quantify how interconnection costs affect the probability that projects are canceled.
 We conduct analysis separately for Study 1 (feasibility), Study 2 (impact), and Study 3 (facility).
 The dependent variable is an indicator for withdrawing from the queue after receiving a study, and the two regressors of interest are the two components of interconnection costs.
-The first study rarely has network upgrade costs; instead, it estimates the total network upgrades a project might share responsibility for, which we refer to as the "combined cost."
-For the first-study regressions, we use this combined cost as our measure of the network upgrade cost.
-For projects that reach the second study, the correlation between the first-study combined cost and second-study network upgrade cost is 0.33.
+The first study rarely has network upgrade costs; instead, it provides an estimate the total network upgrades a project might share responsibility for, which we refer to as the combined cost.
+For the first study regressions, we use this combined cost as our measure of the network upgrade cost.
+For projects that reach the second study, the correlation between the first study combined cost and the second study network upgrade cost is 0.33.

 Figure 4 plots the estimated coefficients, with each panel reporting estimates for a different sample.
-Panels A, C, and E quantify the effects on withdrawal of having nonzero interconnection costs for all projects that receive the first, second, and third studies.
-Panels B, D, and F examine the intensive-margin effects for the sample of projects with nonzero estimates for both types of costs, separately for each of the three studies.
+Panels A, C & E quantify the effects on withdrawal of having non-zero interconnection costs for all projects that receive the first, second, and third studies.
+Panels B, D & F examine the intensive-margin effects for the sample of projects with non-zero estimates for both types of costs, separately for each of the three studies.
 We report estimates from four models that vary from no controls (green triangles) to rich controls for project characteristics (orange circles).

 Projects with high interconnection costs are more likely to be canceled.
-In the first study, we do not see that projects with nonzero POI or combined costs are more likely to withdraw from the queue than those with costs of zero (Panel A).
-But, among projects with nonzero costs, those with higher POI costs are more likely to withdraw: a doubling of POI costs increases the probability of withdrawal by 0.05, or 20 percent at the mean withdrawal rate (Panel B).
+In the first study, we do not see that projects with non-zero POI or combined costs are more likely to withdraw from the queue than those with costs of zero (Panel A).
+But, among projects with non-zero costs, those with higher POI costs are more likely to withdraw: a doubling of POI costs increases the probability of withdrawal by 0.05, or 20 percent at the mean withdrawal rate (Panel B).
 Projects with a higher combined cost, an indication of future network upgrade costs, are also more likely to withdraw.

-We estimate large effects of second-study network upgrade costs on withdrawal (Panels C and D).
-Compared to projects without such costs, those responsible for network upgrades are 26 percentage points, or 59 percent, more likely to withdraw before the third study.
-For the sample with network upgrade costs, doubling them increases the probability of withdrawal by 0.07, or 16 percent.
-We do not find that projects with higher second-study POI costs are more likely to withdraw.
+We estimate large effects of second study network upgrade costs on withdrawal (Panels C & D).
+Compared to projects without network upgrade costs, those responsible for network upgrades are 26 percentage points, or 59 percent, more likely to withdraw before receiving the third study.
+For the sample with positive network upgrade costs, a doubling of these costs increases the probability of withdrawal by 0.07, or 16 percent.
+We do not find that projects with higher second study POI costs are more likely to withdraw.

 This pattern of estimates across studies is consistent with the interpretation that interconnection cost estimates contain new information that affects cancellation.
-A developer likely knows whether a project will have POI costs but learns more about how large they will be in the first study, which may explain the intensive-margin effects we find in Panel B. Developers must largely wait until the second study to learn whether a project is likely to have network upgrade costs and how large they might be, at which point we find large impacts of these costs on the probability of withdrawal from the queue.
+Developers likely know whether a project will have POI costs but learn more information about how large these costs will be in the first study, which may explain the intensive margin effects we find in Panel B. Developers must largely wait until the second study to learn whether a project is likely to have network upgrade costs and how large they might be, at which point we find large impacts of these costs on the probability of withdrawal from the queue.
 These large effects are consistent with network upgrade costs being difficult for developers to predict.